developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 			< TTSEngine value=" com.example.custom.tts"/>
 		</TTS>

->> RESUME HERE

 ### asrenabled
 **Applies only to devices running Android with Google Mobile Services (GMS)**.
-Controls whether Android Speech Recognition features are enabled in the app. **Enabled by default**.
+Controls whether Android Speech Recognition (ASR) features are enabled in the app. **Enabled by default**.
 A value of “1” enables ASR and activates the ASR parameters that follow below.

 #### Notes
 * **Zebra recommends installing the latest language package in the device (for the Google speech recognition engine)**.